NaShey Ingram, LCSW-C, RPT-S

 Tia holds a Master’s Degree in Social Work from the University of Maryland, Baltimore, and a Bachelor of Science in Psychology from Towson University.
 With decades of experience in the field, their journey spans from college activism for Black and Brown LGBTQ+ communities to grassroots community outreach in Baltimore City to providing free books to children and their families.

-Marsha brings over 15 years of experience in administrative management and project support, with a background in government contracts, commercial businesses, and hospitality.
 As Operations Coordinator at Playful Minds Therapy, she ensures that daily operations run smoothly by managing scheduling, logistics, and administrative support for the team.

 Barbara Cannon